jembi/chap-model-malaria/README.md

 ### Using MLflow Directly

-The project can be run using MLflow with two main entry points:
+The project can also be run using MLflow with two main entry points:

 1. Training the model:
 ```bash